jpaajonen/R0314-MEAN---Project-1/README.md

 # R0314-MEAN---Project-1
 Full Stack - Project 1

-A simple Guestbook page done with Node.js and Express for a school project.
+A simple Guestbook site done with Node.js and Express for a school project.

 Requirements: